 - Banking codes of conduct

-ASIC requires all financial service providers, including banks, to be licensed and meet their licence conditions.
+ASIC requires all financial services providers, including banks, to be licensed and meet their licence conditions.

-We work to ensure that financial service providers:
+We work to ensure that financial services providers:

 - act professionally, treat you fairly and prioritise your best interests

 - provide you with financial products that meet your needs

 - provide proper disclosure (information about products and services and any associated costs and conditions).

 Note: On 25 September 2020, the Government announced proposed reforms to the responsible lending obligations contained in Chapter 3 of the National Consumer Credit Protection Act 2009.
 The proposed reforms will amend the obligations that apply before entry into a credit product or the provision of credit assistance.
 ASIC’s guidance relating to the current responsible lending obligations will be reviewed and updated when the proposed reforms are finalised.